hanlee4g/mybots/README.md

 Beyond the aforementioned hypothesis that I proved, I dug further into the details of the results and conducted additional analysis by manually running saved simulations.
 After writing my sample files that allowed me to visualize any set of creatures in sequence, I actually modified by `robot.py` to not delete any files.
 Then, I ran all 10 simulations one-by-one and looked through a random sample of the ~10,000 brain and body files after each run.
 This investigation resulted in many of the points outlined the findings section.
 Due to this experiment, I actually ran 100,000 simulations instead of just 50,000.

 ### Conclusion
+First, for any Anti-Darwinists, this project provides substantial evidence for evolution and natural selection :joy:.
+We were able to computationally simulate evolution with relatively simple and accessible code.

+But more seriously, beyond my aforementioned findings, I was surprised at how basic rules defining the process of evolution could turn jumbled messes of links into high performance, surprisingly life-like creatures.
+The complexity of life today makes more sense to me now; with a much more complex fitness algorithm (the entire world) and billions of years, even the biological complexity of humans makes sense.
+A very interesting next step to this project could be to beef up our program with a more complex fitness algorithm, a variable environment, 100,000+ population size, 1,000,000+ generations to see how life could have formed differently on Earth.

 #### [Return to Table of Contents](#table)